-This is third in a series of posts that offer effective air travel strategies to new parents traveling with infants.
-The first shares CheapAir tips on how to research and book flights and can be found here.
+This is third in a series of posts that offer effective air travel strategies to new parents.
+Air travel with your infant can be stress free.
+The first post shares CheapAir tips on how to research and book flights and can be found here.
 The second covers packing and airport logistics.

 You’ve done it!
-You’ve logged precious time painstakingly planning and booking the optimal baby-friendly flight times for your holiday, you arrived at the airport early, breezed through security and are now strolling down the jetway, getting ready to step onto the plane with your little bundle of joy.
-You’ve done everything possible to insure a successful flight.
+You’ve logged precious time planning and booking baby-friendly flight times for your holiday, you arrived at the airport early, breezed through security and are now getting ready to board the plane.
 So why are you terrified?
 Well, we can’t say we blame you.
-You’re officially now at the mercy of your infant’s state of mind and whim.
+You’re now at the mercy of your infant’s moods.
 This is simply where you have to let go of your control issues, hang on to your sense of humor and hope for the best.
 In addition, here are a few in-flight coping techniques to help you through any rough waters:

 People will roll their eyes when they see you coming.
 The businessman sitting next to you may harrumph and sigh his way through the entire flight if your baby so much as makes a peep.
 Your job is to be unfailingly polite.
 Grin and bear it.
-Do not change your baby’s diaper on the tray table (flight attendants say they see it all the time).
-Do not let your wee one kick the seat in front of you.
-The best you can do if your baby is disturbing the other passengers is to apologize and mean it.
-Don’t be “that guy,” the parent version.
-No one cares if you’re tired or having a bad day.
-That’s the bad news.
 The good news is that if you keep your sense of humor, someone will usually pat you on the back and say “I have two kids of my own.
 You’re doing fine.”
 Or a grandmotherly type will actually want to play with your kiddo on the flight.
-We spent our pre-parent years actively avoiding in-flight conversationalists like the kindly grandma with any number of accoutrements – ear plugs, headphones, books.
-You name it, we tried it.
+We spent our pre-parent years actively avoiding in-flight conversationalists.
 When you have a baby, you’ll be grateful for anyone on the plane who wants to entertain or distract your little one.

-Bring a couple of baby’s favorite toys (don’t overdo it-see our packing tips in part 2).
+Bring a couple of baby’s favorite toys (don’t overdo it-see our packing tips in part 2) for air travel with your infant.
 Some parents put the toys away a couple of weeks prior to travel so they seem that much more interesting when you bring them out on the flight.
 Babies have short memories – this is a good thing when it comes to toys!

 5. Bribe the other passengers?

 Of late, there are countless Internet stories about parents who get guerilla-style proactive with their seatmates.
-We’ve heard about couples who hand out goody bags filled with things like candy and ear plugs, accompanied with a charming notes from baby apologizing ahead of time for any inconvenience they might cause.
+We’ve heard about couples who hand out goody bags filled with things like candy and ear plugs, accompanied with a charming notes apologizing ahead of time for any inconvenience they might cause.
 This is adorable and sweet so go ahead if it makes you feel better.
 If your baby has some sort of a major meltdown on the flight, some other parents swear by buying people in the vicinity a cocktail.
-We think kindness and a bit of self-deprecation go a long way in placating Passenger Cranky Kidhater.
-Be polite and be apologetic if the situation warrants.
-Bribes are no substitute for basic good manners.
-Some people just do not like kids.
-Because yours is the most perfect human being ever produced, it will be hard for you to understand this (trust us, we’ve been there).
-Try not to take it personally.
+We think kindness and a bit of self-deprecation go a long way in placating cranky passengers.

 Overall, and it can’t be said enough, keep in mind the endgame.
 If you’re traveling with an infant, odds are that it’s a happy occasion, and that you’re slogging through the air travel in order to introduce your little nugget to friends and family who can’t wait to meet him or her.
 Give yourself a break.
 You’re doing just fine.
 And one last thing: remember what it’s like to travel with a new baby.
 Someday you may be in a position to say a few kind words to another new mom or dad and ease their anxiety.

 Hope this primer was helpful.
 Please feel free to comment and ask any questions you might have.
-You can also email us at Ask@CheapAir.com.
+You can also email us at A[email protected].
 We love hearing from our readers and customers.